We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 The Doctor gets the bomb but can't diffuse it.
 So what does he do?
 He plants the bomb inside the Dominator's ship, and rubs his hands with glee!
 Blimey!
 I know that the Dominators weren't exactly nice chaps but for the Doctor to merrily blast their bodies to dust seems so wrong!

-The Doctor is clearly suffering from some mental problems though, as next he is caught happily standing in the path of a river of lava, and wouldn't have moved if Jamie hadn't point out the danger.
+The Doctor is clearly suffering from some mental problems though, as next he is caught happily standing in the path of a river of lava, and wouldn't have moved if Jamie hadn't pointed out the danger.
 Thinking about all the various near-misses, such as when the Doctor rewired the capsule in flight and nearly killed himself and Jamie in a crash landing, is this portrayal of the Doctor becoming more fallible and clownish than ever before?

 They dash into the TARDIS and this odd little story comes to a close.